ShipmasterKyle/.github/README.md

 ### My Work
 1. [Chao Engine](https://github.com/ShipmasterKyle/Chao-Engine) - The first fully functional Chao Garden in Roblox
-2. [SN-Edit](https://github.com/Cubix-Dev/SN-Edit) - The Offical Editor for Cube Enix's SNext
-3. [Hedgeburst Engine](https://www.roblox.com/library/8261922963/ShipmasterKyles-HedgeBurst-Engine-v3-6) - The Physics Engine for Sonic Earth
+2. [Hedgeburst Engine](https://www.roblox.com/library/8261922963/ShipmasterKyles-HedgeBurst-Engine-v3-6) - The Physics Engine for Sonic Earth
-4. [The RealTime Framework](https://github.com/ShipmasterKyle/RobloxMMR) - A set of working band tools that allow you to actually play your instruments in game.
+3. [The RealTime Framework](https://github.com/ShipmasterKyle/RobloxMMR) - A set of working band tools that allow you to actually play your instruments in game.
-5. [SNext](https://github.com/Cubix-Firmware/SNext) - A Console written in NodeJS that runs Scratch Games
+4. [SNext](https://github.com/Cubix-Firmware/SNext) - A Console written in NodeJS that runs Scratch Games
+5. [Hallow Clicker](https://github.com/ShipmasterKyle/HallowsEveClicker) - A Proof of Concept Project made as a supplment a school project
 6. [Legends](https://github.com/ShipmasterKyle/Legends) - A Pokemon Based math game developed originally as a school project thats recently seen a fresh coat of paint.
-7. [GumLights](https://marketplace.visualstudio.com/items?itemName=Cubix.gumlights) - The official text highlights for the Gum on VSCode
+7. [Cubix Website](https://cubixdev.org/) - Website designed and built by me and LGM Productions for Cubix

 ### Contact
 Want to commission me to work on your project or just want to talk?

-- Discord: @shipmasterkyle2
+- Discord: @shipmasterkyle
 - Roblox: Drgametime3d
 - Scratch: Drgametime3d
+- Twitter: @ShipmasterKyle2